OPMDG/opm-doc/probes/check_pgactivity.rst

  Threshols applied on current temp files beeing created AND the number/size of temp files created since last execution.

+ This service will not work with PostgreSQL 10+ without superuser privileges.

 \ **wal_files**\  (8.1+)